pitfail/pitfail-reports/report3/domain.rst

 Now, say a third player, the Voter, looks at his news feed and thinks that the buyer got a good deal (and maybe the seller too, but that is not relevant yet).
-The Voter would be happy with an arrangement like the following:
+The Voter would be happy with an arrangement like the following (Figure :ref:`voting2`):

 .. figure:: figures/domain/voting2.png
     :width: 90%

+    :label:`voting2` Another player makes a similar deal.

 where the derivative in green resembles the derivative in black, and the cash in green resembles the cash in black.
 (As in, if it was a good deal for him,